How your personal information is used and managed

 We collect personal information about you when we take a record of that personal information.

-We collect personal information about you only where we need to or where that personal information is related directly to Volt Group functions or activities.
-For example, we may collect personal information about you to:
+We collect personal information about you only where we need to or where that personal information is related directly to your banking functions and activities with Volt Group.
+For example, we collect personal information about you so we can:

 - supply banking or other services to you;

-- manage our commercial relationship with you; or
+- manage our commercial relationship and arrangements with you;

 - communicate with you about participating in Volt Labs activities like market research programs, focus groups, surveys or events.